 4. Fluff the rice: Once the rice has rested, use a fork or rice paddle to gently fluff the rice.
 This helps to separate the grains and prevent them from sticking together.

-See also How to cook with white wine
+See also How long to cook stuffing in the oven at 325

 By following these tips, you can avoid overcooking your rice in a rice cooker and achieve perfectly cooked, fluffy rice every time.